AviatrixSystems/avxlabs-docs/ace_pro/docs/lab8.md

 Peering created
 ```

-Let's verify the presence of the attachment previously created on the Topology.
+Let's verify the presence of the previously created attachment in the topology:

 Go to **CoPilot > Cloud Fabric > Topology > Overview (default)**.